ucan-wg/awake/README.md

 ## 4.1 Message ID

-Since every message's KDF has at least one unique ECDH key, and at most two messages MAY use the same secret in a strict order, the message sequence number is uniquely determined by the latest exchanged ECDH public keys.
-The exact format MUST be the 256-bit SHA2 of the sender and receiver's ECDH public keys and the message count in this Diffie-Hellman epoch.
+The deterministic and unique message ID MUST be the 256-bit SHA2 of the sender and receiver's ECDH public keys and the message count in this Diffie-Hellman epoch.

 ``` javascript
 msgId = sha256(latestSenderEcdhPk + latestReceiverEcdhPk + messageCount)